 - Lanfear is usually Affably Evil, especially around Rand.
 Just don't mash her Berserk Button, because we're not kidding about the "berserk" part.
 Lanfear is one of the most deadly channelers of all time, and in a screaming temper she's more than capable of blasting just about anyone in her way to ash.

 - Demandred appears at first to be a complete aversion; the guy is stoic to the point of hardly ever showing genuine emotion except for the occasional glimpse of the seething core of epic rage at the heart of his personality.
 Then in the final book he finally lets all that hate out, in the process becoming the Large Ham he was born to be.

 - Many of Harry Dresden's enemies are this to some degree.
 Drunk on the Dark Side is quite common throughout the series, and coupled with the Antiquated Linguistics of many supernatural creatures, this is a great recipe for some serious ham.
 The standout example is probably Lord Raith, who is explicitly compared to a movie villain in his extremely over-the-top and melodramatic dialogue, but many other characters also fit the bill.

-- The main villian Fancy Apartments is Vrotheus the Vile, that hams up any line he can.
+- The main villian in Fancy Apartments is Vrotheus the Vile, who hams up any line he can.
 It's hard to tell if that's his nature, or if he just likes being dramatic.
 Oddly enough, he still seems a serious threat despite it.